sgarcia0206/comp122-f23/administrative/notes_09_04.md

             2 * b
         ```
      1. Rewrite into a single linear expression
-     1. Rewrite into a single linear equation that contains the operators: () * / + -
+     1. Rewrite into a single linear equation that contains only the operators: () * / + -
-     1. Define a linear equation of the form $v0 = linear expression
+     1. Define a linear equation of the form `$v0 = expression;`
-     1. Rewrite into a linear equation into a series of equations
+     1. Rewrite into a series of linear equation
         - Each equation must for of one of the following forms:
           *  temp = constant;
           *  temp = variable;